 The great part about creating your own tags is there are no rules.
 Flower hangs off the edge, no problem!
 Want the design to be flush on the edges – no problem!
 Or mix and match.
 And using a digital kit allows you to mock it up first in the Silhouette software before you even cut the elements out.

-Created with the Brilliant Living Digital Kit
+Project #4 –Sublimation Projects with Brilliant Living Digital Kit

 Digital designs worked perfectly for sublimation projects!
 I created 4 sublimation project designs on 1 sheet of sublimation paper.